Project-GrADyS/SiK-multipoint/README.md

 ## Multipoint Support - Differences from standard image
 ### New AT Variables

+The AT commands, which stand for "Attention" commands, are a set of instructions used for controlling and communicating with various devices, particularly communication modules such as GSM, GPRS, and other modems.
+These commands are sent to the device through a communication interface, typically serial communication.
+Here are new commands used for multipoint firmware:

 ###### S15: NODEID
 MUST be a unique ID on the network, otherwise cross talk will occur Base ID is defined by setting to 0, this is the node that keeps the network in sync with all other nodes.